 - Please note that if your Riddle is brand new, it might take a few minutes for it to show up in the list.

-- Also, make sure to pick the right team first before selecting a Riddle (if you are on our enterprise plan and using teams)
+- Also, make sure to pick the right team first before selecting a Riddle (if you are on our Team plan and creating in a team).

 Sending your quiz data